 Congress launched the Congressionally Directed Medical Research Programs (CDMRP), which includes the PRMRP, in 1992.
 Myotonic dystrophy research was deemed eligible for federal funding through the program as part of the fiscal year 2018 budget.
 This success was the result of hundreds of grassroots advocates contacting their Senators and Representatives as well as many in-person meetings in Washington, D.C.
 Over the past three years, myotonic dystrophy research projects have been awarded over $6 million in new funding.
 These new projects are advancing our knowledge of the causes of myotonic dystrophy and are advancing the science that will lead to treatments and a cure.

-In February, as part of Rare Disease Week, Myotonic launched a nationwide grassroots advocacy campaign urging Congress to continue to support myotonic dystrophy research as part of the PRMRP.
+In February, as part of Rare Disease Week, MDF launched a nationwide grassroots advocacy campaign urging Congress to continue to support myotonic dystrophy research as part of the PRMRP.
 Many individuals, friends and families sent emails and made calls to their Representatives and Senators to increase awareness of myotonic dystrophy and urge their support.
 This also included a call to action for more support for biomedical research funding supported with federal dollars from the National Institutes of Health.

-As community members across the country were sending messages of support to Congress, Myotonic volunteers and staff were in Washington, D.C. meeting in person with Members of Congress and their staff to deliver the same call to action.
+As community members across the country were sending messages of support to Congress, MDF volunteers and staff were in Washington, D.C. meeting in person with Members of Congress and their staff to deliver the same call to action.
 We met with congressional staff from both sides of the aisle to press for support.
 We received numerous commitments of encourage and support from congressional staff including from Senators Feinstein and Durbin.

 With the Trump Administration and Congress appropriately focused on efforts to help people through the COVID-19 pandemic, we will continue to closely monitor the congressional budget process and will provide regular updates.
 We will also be inviting our advocates to contact their Representatives and Senators in late spring to remind them about our research funding priorities.